An Ongoing Series of Informational Entries from Pevic Mesh Trials I Watched

 Dr. Lucente testified that the mesh did not erode into Ms. Emmett's bladder, said he would have seen this when he examined her numerous times.
 Dr. Lucente did not notice any partial obstruction of Ms. Emmett's urethra, something that Dr. Margolis found when he examined her.

-As part of so-called "stipulated" evidence, Tom Kline, Plaintiff's lawyer, read to the jury that Johnson & Johnson paid the lawyer, Attorney Anthony Vale of Pepper Hamilton, $650 per hour, for a total of $20,540, to prepare and represent Dr. Vincente Lucente at his deposition.
+As part of so-called "stipulated" evidence, one of Plaintiff's lawyers, read to the jury that Johnson & Johnson paid the lawyer, Attorney Anthony Vale of Pepper Hamilton, $650 per hour, for a total of $20,540, to prepare and represent Dr. Vincente Lucente at his deposition.